clotodex/project-chooser/README.md

 ## Future ideas and TODOs

+- integrate notion properties to automatically create table and query views

+- create symlinks with UUID or hash of project in a top level folder -> so that links to projects work, no matter if they were moved

+- fuzzy readme search (combined with) file search
 - async display requests (scrolling might be slow)
 - make preview customizable (file regex -> preview command)